gerd-moellmann/emacs-with-cl-packages/README.md

 ## What's the plan?

 None.
 I don't think CL packages will land in Emacs in my lifetime.
-I'd say the resistance against anything CL is simply too high among current Emacs maintainers, especially rms.
+The resistance against this, or anything CL for that matter, is simply too high among current Emacs maintainers.

 So, why do this?
 Because I can.
 Some people like to tinker with their init files, others go a step further...